pattonsgirl/Spring2020-CEG2170/Labs/Lab04/README.md

 This link to [Functions in C](https://www.cprogramming.com/tutorial/c/lesson4.html) is a good resource for this lab.

-## Part 1:
+## Part 1 - Using a Function to Return a Value:
 One foot equals 12 inches.
-Write a function named feet_to_inches that accepts a number of feet as an argument and returns the number of inches in that many feet.
-Use the function in a program the prompts the user to enter a number of feet then displays the number of inches in that many feet.
+Write a function named `feet_to_inches` that accepts a number of feet
+as an argument and returns the number of inches in that many feet.
+Use the function in a program
+the prompts the user to enter a number of feet then displays the number of inches in that many feet.

 ### Sample execution:
 ```